I Travel 2 Madagascar

 Miandrivazo-Antsirabe

-Leave Miandrivazo early in the morning as the distance to Antsirabe is long.
-But there will be stops for photos and break if necessary.
-Then drive directly to Antsirabe.
-A visit of the city of Antsirabe is organized in the afternoon.
+You leave Miandrivazo early in the morning, as the distance to Antsirabe is long.
+But there will be stops for photos and a break if necessary.
+Then, you'll drive directly to Antsirabe.
+A visit to the city of Antsirabe is organized in the afternoon.

 Main Destination: